 Students are accepted into the nutrition program from science and nonscience backgrounds.
-Applicants should have a baccalaureate degree from an accredited college or university, a 3.0 GPA on a 4.0 scale, and all pre requisite course work completed.
+Applicants must have a baccalaureate degree from an accredited college or university and a 3.0 GPA on a 4.0 scale.
 International students must provide proof of language skills as well as an approved translation of transcripts from universities outside of the U.S. (Learn more about Program Requirements here.)

 Official undergraduate transcripts and any graduate transcripts and a personal statement are also used to evaluate applicants.
 The personal statement should be between 250 and 500 words and should explain why the student is interested in pursuing education in the field of clinical nutrition, what professional aspiration he/she has related to the field, and why he/she wants to be a part of the program at U.B.
 GRE scores are not required.